 - Increase long-term wealth through investing in the Indian market.

-An NRI share trading account should be connected with:
+An NRI share trading account should be connected with NRE bank account and NRO bank account.

 In India NRI stock trading accounts are of two kinds.
 It all depends on the source of your income and whether you wish to remit money to another country.